String Multiplication Calculation

 , as shown in the GIF below:

-Now there's a critical question: how to pile the products onto the correct positions in res
+Now there is a key issue: how to add the product to the correct position in res

-, or rather, how to determine the corresponding index in res
+, or how to compute the corresponding index of res

 using i